- Healthy Places

 Rats, mice, mosquitoes, ticks and fleas can all carry serious diseases.
 Other pests, such as cockroaches and bed bugs, can be serious nuisances.

-The Snohomish Health District provides information on the control of rats and insects, known as “vectors.”
+The Snohomish County Health Department provides information on the control of rats and insects, known as “vectors.”

-Please note that the Health District does not have a pest control program and does not take pest complaints.
+Please note that the Health Department does not have a pest control program and does not take pest complaints.